 Option 1 (parent coach): $325*.
 Fees cover DI Challenge Program Team Kit (including Team number, Full challenge documents, Rules of the Road, and Instant Challenge Practice Set), regional tournament fees, material for instant challenge kit, and monthly workshops.**

 Option 2 (professional coach): $925*.
 Fees cover DI Challenge Program Team Kit (including Team number, Full challenge documents, Rules of the Road, and Instant Challenge Practice Set), regional tournament fees, material for instant challenge kit, monthly workshops, and weekly coaching sessions for the team.

 *Team Managers of teams with 4+ kids generally receive one complimentary tuition for their child ($325).
 One Team Manager per DI team.
 Large teams may be able to have two Team Managers with approval from the DI Chairs: please email firstname.lastname@example.org for approval.

 **Additional fees apply if you qualify for and choose to compete in other tournaments, such as DI State and Global Finals.

 If you need financial assistance to pay the DI registration fee, please choose the "pay by check" option when checking out.
 Then, contact our counselor Ms. Geck (email@example.com) to initiate the process.

 How many hours are expected from a kid during an entire DI season?

-Teams are encouraged to meet in-person or online once or twice per week starting in November. .
-Each team meeting lasts about two hours.
+Teams are encouraged to meet in-person once or twice per week starting in October.
+Each team meeting lasts about one or two hours.
 There may be additional offline, hands-on individual work time depending on the solution that a team comes up with.

 Teams may increase meetings and/or individual work time as tournaments approach.